A new tab will open and this page will redirect to the UO home page.

 Concluding the Investigation Process

-The Investigation Report and Notice of Findings will be provided to the parties and to other university representatives, such as supervisors and Employee and Labor Relations representatives, as necessary to address policy violations and address concerning behavior.
+Where one or more allegations remain following the University's threshold review, the investigator will draft a Final Investigation Report and a Notice of Findings.
+The Final Investigation Report and Notice of Findings will be provided to the parties and to other university representatives, such as supervisors and Employee and Labor Relations representatives, as necessary to address policy violations and concerning behavior.

 Participation in the Investigation